awsdocs/aws-freertos-docs/doc_source/userguide/getting-started-guides.md

 + [Getting Started with the Xilinx Avnet MicroZed Industrial IoT Kit](getting_started_xilinx.md)

 **Note**
-You do not need to complete the [First Steps](freertos-prereqs.md) for the following self\-contained Getting Started with Amazon FreeRTOS guides:
+You do not need to complete the [First Steps](freertos-prereqs.md) for the following self\-contained Getting Started with FreeRTOS guides:
 [Getting Started with the Microchip ECC608a Secure Element with Windows Simulator](getting_started_ecc608a.md) [Getting Started with the Espressif ESP32\-DevKitC and the ESP\-WROVER\-KIT](getting_started_espressif.md) [Getting Started with the Infineon OPTIGA Trust X and XMC4800 IoT Connectivity Kit](getting_started_infineon_trust_x.md)